Software-Based Dialogue Systems: Survey, Taxonomy and Challenges: Conclusions

 \section{Conclusions}

 The integration of conversational agents in traditional software-based systems as intuitive, easy-to-use interfaces between humans and machines is expected to be a breakthrough in the future of HCI.
 As an emerging research field, academic research in the last years has focused on evaluating the specifications and the impact of conversational agents in a wide variety of contexts of use and domains.
-But complementarily to scientific research, commercial solutions are already exploring and exploiting the benefits of these software-based dialogue systems through successful solutions like smart-home assistants, autonomous call-centres or customer-service chatbots.

-Research literature demonstrates the interdisciplinarity of conversational agents not only in terms of application domains, but also in terms of dedicated scientific areas contributing to the state of the art of the field.
-Published research in scientific areas like healthcare and psychology and in social sciences like education have significantly contributed to extend the applicable knowledge to the HCI field.
-And while laying the basis for an effective, successful design of a smart conversational process in terms of user satisfaction and adherence, they also contribute to guide future research for the next challenges that will require full attention in terms of user engagement, individual personalization or context-awareness strategies.
+Research showcases the interdisciplinarity of conversational agents not only in terms of domains, but also in terms of scientific areas contributing to the state of the art of the field.
+Scientific and social areas like healthcare and education have significantly contributed to extend the applicable knowledge to the HCI field.
+And while laying the basis for the successful design of a smart conversational process in terms of user satisfaction, they also contribute to guide future research for the challenges that will require full attention in terms of user engagement, individual personalization or context-awareness strategies.
+Complementarily, commercial solutions are already exploring and exploiting the benefits of these software-based dialogue systems through successful solutions like smart-home assistants, autonomous call-centres or customer-service chatbots.

 To this end, the latest contributions in the field benefit from the potential of deep learning solutions.
 These techniques allow effective integration of immediate, conversation-related knowledge using past interactions with the user through the use of recurrent neural networks.
 But adapting and personalizing the communicational process based on past interactions is just the beginning of full context-aware, personalized conversational agents.
 A holistic design of the data sources and adaptation mechanisms in a software system that can be integrated into a conversational agent is essential for designing customized solutions exploiting as much as possible the available knowledge for a better user experience.
 Consequently, effective design of data-driven solutions for the exploitation of contextual data in the conversational process is a key factor for future research.